xisentian/draft-mls-combiner/draft-hale-mls-combiner.md

 ### Welcome Message Validation

 Since a client must join two sessions, the Welcome messages it receives to each session MUST indicate that it is not sufficient to join only one or the other.
-Therefore, the HPQMLS struct indicating the GroupID and ciphersuites of the two sessions MUST be included in the Welcome message via serialization as a GroupContext Extension in order to validate joining the combined sessions.
+Therefore, the HPQMLSInfo struct indicating the GroupID and ciphersuites of the two sessions MUST be included in the Welcome message via serialization as a GroupContext Extension in order to validate joining the combined sessions.
 All members MUST verify group membership is consistent in both sessions after a join and the new member MUST issue a FULL update commit as described in Fig 1b.

 ### External Joins

 External joins are used by members who join a group without being explicitly added (via a add-commit sequence) by another existing member.
 The external user MUST join both the PQ session and the traditional session.
-As stated previously, the GroupInfo used to create the external commit MUST contain the HPQMLS.
+As stated previously, the GroupInfo used to create the external commit MUST contain the HPQMLSInfo struct.
 After joining, the new member MUST issue a FULL update commit as described in Fig 1b.

 ## Removing a Group Member